-All staff sign to confirm they have received a copy of the child protection and safeguarding policy and behaviour policy and have read Keeping Children Safe in education (Part 1)

-Our website provides documents that must be signed when read for volunteers.
+All staff sign to confirm they have received a copy of the child protection and safeguarding policy and have read Keeping Children Safe in Education (Part 1).
+Our website provides documents that must be signed when read by anyone who wishes to volunteer.